openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A '*lambda expression*' is a short block of code that takes in parameters and can return a value. *Lambda expressions* are generally similar to functions, but do not need names. *Lambda expressions* can be implemented immediately within expressions.
+'*Lambda expression*' is a short block of code that takes in parameters and can return a value. *Lambda expressions* are generally similar to functions, but do not need names. *Lambda expressions* can be implemented immediately within expressions:

 .. code-block:: abnf